matthewdeaves/willow/README.md

 There is a separate GitHub Repository for a [production version of Willow CMS for AWS AppRunner](https://github.com/matthewdeaves/willow_cms_production_deployment) with its own guide.

 ### GitHub Actions
-Willow CMS is setup to execute tests with GitHub Actions with [ci.yml](https://github.com/matthewdeaves/willow/blob/main/.github/workflows/ci.yml).
+GitHub Actions will execute PHPUnit tests and PHP CodeSniffer on the main/development/staging branches and pull requests.
+Configuration for this is in [ci.yml](https://github.com/matthewdeaves/willow/blob/main/.github/workflows/ci.yml).
 Willow CMS is tested against PHP 8.1, 8.2 and 8.3.

 ### Thanks To